guilhermevrs/personal-website/content/archives/Scrum-velocity-chart/Scrum-velocity-chart.EN.md

 * How to adapt team velocity when team changes
 * How to have stable team velocity with vacations, sick leaves, blockers, etc...

-In the end of the day, what I was really searching for, was a magical number that would predict the impredictable and that I could use for mathematical equations and fancy graphs.
+In the end of the day, what I was really looking for was a magical number.
+Something that would predict the impredictable.
+More important, something that I could use for further equations and fancy graphs.

 ![Me trying to figure out what's the team's velocity for the next sprint when someone is on vacation](https://media.giphy.com/media/26xBI73gWquCBBCDe/giphy.gif)

-## Velocity is not a magical number
+## Why not the team capacity planning then?

+Were them the correct terms?
+Perhaps it was just my googling skils that were a bit rusty...

+Some may argue that you shouldn't use velocity planning, but rather a capacity planning.
+The idea consists on agree upfront with the team how many days they intend to work in the next sprint (considering days off, holidays, etc).
+We sum up all those days and we obtain the team capacity.
+Then you kind of estimate the amount of work in hours for your tasks and get a grip of how much you will commit.

-Some may argue that one shouldn't use velocity planning, but rather a capacity planning.
-To be honest, I have never really understood this argument due to two main flaws in it.
-First, by following this kind of planning, one should consider that person A does the exact same amount of work that person B in the same time space.
+I have never really understood this argument due to two main flaws on it.
+First, by following this kind of planning, one should consider that person A does the exact same amount of work that person B in the same time.
 This is hardly ever true, since skill levels are different among team members (person A may be more or less confortable in a specific domain than others).
-Second, even if you have the exact same skill levels in the team, the sizing of the user stories must be done in days.
+Second, even if you have the exact same skill levels in the team, the sizing of the user stories must be done in real time.
 That is a major problem since you will still live with the impredictability.
 Who is going to work on this US?
 How many days this person is going to spend on it?
 How to measure the "unknown" part of the US?
-In other words, predict the impredictable.
+How to predict the impredictable?

+## Velocity is not a magical number either

 As the name said, it's impredictable.
 It can't be predicted with 100% of confidence factor.
 Nothing can change that, even if you size your user stories with points and that you computed your velocity based on the average of delivered points of the last X sprints.
 What it gives you, though, is an indicator.
-Data that you will analyze, among other indicators.
+Data that you will analyze, among other indicators (like the team capacity for example).
 From this analysis, the team tries to build a confidence factor on what can and what can't be delivered.

 A good analogy is the gas tank light indicator in a car.
 If you are not used to the car (perhaps it's a rental), whenever the light goes on you don't feel confortable, you want to stop and look for the closest gas station.
 However, when you know well the car, you have been driving for a while, you know that even if the light goes on, you may drive a few miles until it goes dry.

 The car, in the example, it's your team.
 The gas tank light, the team velocity.
 At first, when it's a new team, you try to keep as close as possible to the velocity.
-But time passes, experience grows and the team gets a better picture on what it can deliver in the next sprint, considering not only the computed velocity, but the fact that John or Mary won't be there for the next week or the uncertain nature of the next tasks in the backlog for example.
+But time passes, experience grows and the team gets a better picture on what it can deliver in the next sprint.
+They start to consider not only the computed velocity, but the fact that John or Mary won't be there for the next week or the uncertain nature of the next tasks in the backlog for example.

 ![When the sprint backlog fills up close to the team velocity](/media/scrum-velocity/low-gas-tank.jpg)